 HTML/CSS files are located in the "templates/default/" directory.
 Each file has its purpose...
 More »

 - style.css - website's main styles file

 - style-sliders.css - slider styles

 - header.php - HTML header code, loads CSS files, JS scripts, page header: menu, logo, search box, slider

-- footer.php - website's footer code and widgets on the bottom of the website
+- footer.php - website's footer code, widgets on the bottom of the website and some JS scripts

 - page.php - main file responsible for displaying page data (name, content, images, files, etc.)

 - _lists.php - contains the list of functions responsible for displaying HTML code of elements of different kinds of lists, including list of subpages, images, widgets, etc. These functions are described in more detail in the later parts of this section.